 Bevy told me that she was referred to a shop that specialized in alopecia and hair loss.
 Bevy explained that while most people with cancer and chemo treatments grow their hair back, many people with alopecia are not as fortunate.
 She said the whole thought of losing hair for whatever reason is definitely sobering.

 Getting Fitted For A Wig

-Bevy's experiences with having her wig fitted was extremely enlightening.
-She told me that the shop she visited explained to her that they really understand the pain that people experience when they lose their hair, whether through cancer, alopecia or other reasons.
+Bevy's experiences with having her wig fitted were extremely enlightening.
+She told me that the shop she visited explained to her that they really understand the pain that people experience when they lose their hair, whether through cancer, alopecia, or other reasons.